Guru-25/SkillRack-Points-Tracker/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+SkillRack Points Tracker's code is available under a GPL v3 license - see the LICENSE.md file for details.